 It’s also important to remember that your restaurant’s budget will be essential when you’re looking for financing.
 You can be 100% sure that a banker or investor will ask you for these numbers when presenting your project, so make sure they’re set out accurately and attractively.

-What information is needed to draw up a restaurant's financial forecast?
+What information is needed to create a financial forecast for a restaurant?

 Your restaurant’s financial forecast will be based on specific data that you will need to have collected beforehand.